-DAVID HEIN is a historian and humanities teacher based in Hood's philosophy and religious studies department.
+David Hein is a historian and humanities teacher based in Hood's philosophy and religious studies department.
 He regularly offers a wide range of courses in religion, philosophy, literature, and history.
 In all of his classes, he is committed to teaching the skills of perceptive reading, critical thinking, and excellent writing.

-Dr Hein was educated at St Paul's School (Brooklandville, MD), the University of Virginia, and the University of Chicago.
-At his undergraduate school, UVa, he was elected to membership in the Raven Society and Omicron Delta Kappa; he was, in addition, an Echols Scholar and a Lawn Resident.
+Professor Hein was educated at St Paul's School (Brooklandville, MD), the University of Virginia, and the University of Chicago.
+At his undergraduate school, UVA, he was elected to membership in the Raven Society and Omicron Delta Kappa; he was, in addition, an Echols Scholar and a Lawn Resident.
 During the summer following his third undergraduate year, he was an English-Speaking Union Scholar at Oxford University, where he read British literature with the legendary tutor Dorothy Bednarowska.

 His PhD thesis became the first of his 10 books: Essays on Lincoln's Faith and Politics (coauthor with Hans J. Morgenthau; 1983), recently called a "pioneering" study in the Lincoln field by historian Mark Noll.
 The Episcopalians (2004) was a selection of the History Book Club.

 Lately, Professor Hein has focused his research on the period of the Second World War: "In War for Peace: General George C. Marshall's Core Convictions and Ethical Leadership," Touchstone 26 (March 2013); "Counterpoint to Combat: The Education of Airborne Commander James M. Gavin," ARMY 63 (July 2013); and "Vulnerable: HMS Prince of Wales in 1941," Journal of Military History 77 (July 2013).